 In New York City, Pride celebrations typically center around several events held at the end of June, starting with Family Movie Night on Tuesday, June 24.
-The major parties and celebrations take place over one big weekend, from Friday, June 27 to Sunday, June 29): the main events are the Rally (the earliest of the events, taking place on Friday), Rapture on the River and VIP Rooftop Pool Party on Saturday; and PRIDEfest, The March, the Dance on the Pier, and Pride Poolside all taking place on Sunday.
+The major parties and celebrations take place over one big weekend, from Friday, June 27 to Sunday, June 29): the main events are the Rally (the earliest of the events, taking place on Friday), Teaze on Saturday; and PRIDEfest, The March, and the Dance on the Pier all taking place on Sunday.
 The events mostly take place in the West Village, very close to the city's other gay-popular neighborhoods like Chelsea and the East Village.

 Here's a more detailed look at 2014 NYC Gay Pride:

 The Pride Rally takes place at Pier 26 in Tribeca, which you access by crossing West Street at Laight Street.
 This free event is held Friday, June 27, from 6 pm until 9:30 pm.
 Sharon Needles and Betty Who are performing.

-On Saturday, June 28, Rapture on the River, NYC Pride's official women's dance party, takes place as well at Pier 26 in Tribeca.
-This thumpin' dance, featuring the music from top DJs, starts at 3 pm on Saturday, and lasts until 10 pm.
+On Saturday, June 28, Teaze, NYC Pride's official women's dance party, takes place as well at Pier 26 in Tribeca.
+This thumpin' dance, featuring the music from top DJs, starts at 4 pm on Saturday, and lasts until 10 pm.
 Running from 9 pm until 4 am, there's also an official Women's After Party taking place on the rooftop Terrace at YOTEL (570 10th Ave., at 41st Street).

 The March commences at noon on Sunday, June 29, at 5th Avenue and 36th Street and winds its way downtown to the intersection of Christopher and Greenwich streets.
 Here's the official NYC Pride Parade route map.
 This is arguably the must-see event of Gay Pride in New York City, drawing thousands of spectators.